Trieste will be the European City of Science in 2020

 Professor and chair, Department of Agricultural and Biosystems Engineering, Makerere University, Kampala, Uganda

-Noble Banadda is a professor and the Chair of the Department of Agricultural and BioSystems Engineering, Makerere University Kampala (Uganda).
-Noble holds a Ph.D. in Chemical Engineering (2006).
-In August 2012, Noble was appointed a full professor at the age of 37 years, the first ever in the department of Agricultural and BioSystems Engineering and the only one to-date.
+Noble Banadda is a professor and the Chair of the Department of Agricultural and Biosystems Engineering, Makerere University (Uganda).
+Noble holds a Ph.D. in Chemical Engineering (2006) of the Katholieke Universiteit Leuven (Belgium).
 In 2007, Noble won the Cochran Fellowship to do postdoctoral studies in the Department of Chemical Engineering at Massachusetts Institute of Technology (USA).
-He is the youngest fellow of Uganda National Academy of Sciences (2013) and the only person to qualify to be in both the young and senior academy in Uganda, a fellow of the Global Young Academy (2013), he qualified as fellows of the prestigious award of the Next Einstein Fellowship 2015.
-He is also a fellow of the Uganda National Academy of Sciences.
-In September 2014, Noble was honored young Scientist at the Annual meeting of New Champions, World Economic Forum, Tianjin, Peoples’ Republic of China.
-He is currently serving as the interim president of Uganda Young Academy Chapter.
+In August 2012, Noble was appointed a full professor at the age of 37 years.
+He is the youngest fellow of Uganda National Academy of Sciences and the President of the Uganda National Young Academy.
+In September 2014, Noble was honoured young Scientist at the Annual meeting of New Champions, World Economic Forum, Tianjin, Peoples’ Republic of China.
+Since 2017, Noble is an Adjunct Professor in the Department of Agricultural and biosystems Engineering at Iowa State University, Ames, Iowa, USA as well as being a member of the Malabo Montpellier Panel of International Experts.
+Noble is ranked among the top 60 researchers in the world in the research domain of waste management.

 Anne Cambon-Thomsen (France)